 Table play games also show popular searches in the autocomplete, giving their visitors an idea of what’s trending in that category.

-9. Adobe brilliantly uses different call to actions in the visual autocomplete which reduces the number of steps the visitor needs to go through before taking an action.
-It makes sense for them to use a call-to-action like ‘download free trial’, ‘Buy now’ etc. as the visitors are sure of what they are looking for and they can instantly be directed to the desired page.
+9. Adobe brilliantly uses a different call to action in the visual autocomplete, reducing the number of steps the visitor needs to go through before taking action.
+It makes sense for them to use a call-to-action like ‘download free trial,’ ‘Buy now’ etc., as the visitors are sure of what they are looking for and can instantly be directed to the desired page.